 Some forms of bacterial meningitis are preventable with the following vaccinations:

-Meningococcal conjugate vaccine.
-The Centers for Disease Control and Prevention recommends that a single dose be given to children ages 11 to 12, with a booster shot given at age 16.
+Meningococcal conjugate vaccine (MenACWY).
+The CDC recommends that a single dose be given to children ages 11 to 12, with a booster shot given at age 16.
 If the vaccine is first given between ages 13 and 15, the booster is recommended between ages 16 and 18.
 If the first shot is given at age 16 or older, no booster is necessary.

-Spinal tap (lumbar puncture).
-For a definitive diagnosis of meningitis, you'll need a spinal tap to collect cerebrospinal fluid (CSF).
-In people with meningitis, the CSF often shows a low sugar (glucose) level along with an increased white blood cell count and increased protein.
+Spinal tap.
+A definitive diagnosis of meningitis requires a spinal tap to collect cerebrospinal fluid.
+In people with meningitis, the fluid often shows a low sugar level along with an increased white blood cell count and increased protein.

 The treatment depends on the type of meningitis you or your child has.

 The antibiotic or combination of antibiotics depends on the type of bacteria causing the infection.
-Your doctor may recommend a broad-spectrum antibiotic until he or she can determine the exact cause of the meningitis.
+Your health care provider may recommend a broad-spectrum antibiotic until the exact cause of the meningitis is known.

-Your doctor may drain any infected sinuses or mastoids — the bones behind the outer ear that connect to the middle ear.
+Your provider may drain any infected sinuses or mastoids — the bones behind the outer ear that connect to the middle ear.

 Antibiotics can't cure viral meningitis, and most cases improve on their own in several weeks.
 Treatment of mild cases of viral meningitis usually includes:

-Your doctor may prescribe corticosteroids to reduce swelling in the brain, and an anticonvulsant medication to control seizures.
-If a herpes virus caused your meningitis, an antiviral medication is available.
+Your health care provider may prescribe corticosteroids to reduce swelling in the brain and a medicine to control seizures.
+If a herpes virus caused your meningitis, an antiviral medicine is available.

 Noninfectious meningitis due to allergic reaction or autoimmune disease may be treated with corticosteroids.
 In some cases, no treatment may be required because the condition can resolve on its own.
 Cancer-related meningitis requires therapy for the specific cancer.

-Meningitis can be life-threatening, depending on the cause.
-If you've been exposed to bacterial meningitis and you develop symptoms, go to an emergency room and let medical staff know you may have meningitis.
+Meningitis can lead to death, depending on the cause.
+If you've been exposed to bacterial meningitis and you develop symptoms, go to an emergency room and tell the health care providers that you may have meningitis.

-For meningitis, some basic questions to ask your doctor include:
+For meningitis, some basic questions to ask your health care provider include:

-When you call your doctor's office for an appointment, describe the type and severity of your symptoms.
-If your doctor says you don't need to come in immediately, rest as much as possible while you're waiting for your appointment.
+When you call your health care provider's office for an appointment, describe the type and severity of your symptoms.
+If your provider says you don't need to come in immediately, rest as much as possible while you're waiting for your appointment.

 Drink plenty of fluids and take acetaminophen (Tylenol, others) to reduce your fever and body aches.
-Also avoid any medications that may make you less alert.
+Also avoid any medicines that may make you less alert.
 Don't go to work or school.